scipy-lectures/scientific-python-lectures/intro/numpy/operations.rst

     NumPy includes checks for *memory overlap* to guarantee that results for cases like the above are consistent with the non in-place version (e.g. ``a = a + a.T``).
-    Note however that this may require the data to be copied, resulting in more memory being used than might otherwise be expected for in-place operations!
+    Note however that this may result in the data being copied (as if using ``a += a.T.copy()``), ultimately resulting in more memory being used than might otherwise be expected for in-place operations!

 .. note:: **Linear algebra**